Can Happiness Be Measured?

 Happiness is a feeling.
 And feelings don’t live in spreadsheets.

-You either feel it—or you don’t.
+You either feel happy in the moment, or you don’t.

-Because happiness is innate.
 Just like peace.
 Calm.
 Joy.
 Contentment.

 The Teddy Bear Effect